karma-runner/karma-junit-reporter/README.md

       nameFormatter: undefined, // function (browser, result) to customize the name attribute in xml testcase element
       classNameFormatter: undefined, // function (browser, result) to customize the classname attribute in xml testcase element
       properties: {}, // key value pair of properties to add to the <properties> section of the report
-      xmlVersion: null // use '1' if reporting to be per SonarQube 6.2 XML format }
+      xmlVersion: null, // use '1' if reporting to be per SonarQube 6.2 XML format
+      gitlab: null, // use 'true' if you want to use Gitlab parsers }
   });
 };